 SLAS staff can help you plan and develop your revision techniques and strategies; develop strategies for tackling exam questions including multiple choice questions and essay writing; or understand elements of maths, financial maths or statistics in preparation for exams.

-You can book one to one appointments to work on your individual needs, or join one of many Online Bitesize Skills workshops - check out the Exam Calm calendar for more information.Go to the SLAS website
+You can book one to one appointments to work on your individual needs, or look at the online resources of many Online Bitesize Skills workshops.

 We're here to help you prepare for your exams, de-stress and get through the next few weeks feeling calmer and more relaxed.
 We can help you find and access essential study resources, tools and apps to help make your studies and revision easier.

-You can explore our self-help and wellbeing reading list for a wide selection of e-books to help with your exam preparation, personal development, mindfulness and lots more.
+You can explore the library's online self-help and wellbeing reading list for a wide selection of e-books, articles and websites to help with your exam preparation, personal development, mindfulness and lots more.
+Borrow from the collections in the Templeman Library or access online.

 Our team of experienced professionals work throughout the summer term and vacation to support students - whether or not you've already had support throughout the academic year, you are welcome to contact us now.